COVID-19 cases climb by 3

 Article content

-Algoma Public Health reported three new cases of COVID-19 Monday evening, two from Elliot Lake and area and one from Sault Ste.
+Algoma Public Health reports three new cases of COVID-19, all from Sault Ste.
 Marie and area.

+Two caught the virus from close contact.
+It’s unknown how the other person caught novel coronavirus, APH said Thursday.

 COVID-19 cases climb by 3 Back to video

-This brings the total number of confirmed cases to 299 since March, with 42 active, Algoma Public Health says.
+This brings the total number of confirmed cases to 313 since March.
+Forty-four cases are active.

 There are currently two COVID-19 hospitalizations.
 There have been four deaths in Algoma District.